eclipse-iceoryx/iceoryx/doc/design/error-handling.md

 Examples include expecting pointers that are not null (as input, intermediate or final result) or range checks of variables.

-### `cxx::expected`
+### `iox::expected`

-``cxx::expected<T, E>`` is a template which either holds the result of the computation of type ``T`` or an object of error type ``E``.
+``iox::expected<T, E>`` is a template which either holds the result of the computation of type ``T`` or an object of error type ``E``.
 The latter can be used to obtain additional information about the error, e.g. an error code.
 In a way this extends error codes and may act as kind of a replacement of exceptions.
 It is usually used as return type of functions which may fail for various reasons and should be used if the error is supposed to be delegated to the caller and handled in the caller context.
 It is also possible to further propagate the error to the next function in the call-stack (since this must be done explicitly, which is comparable to rethrowing an exception).

-It is possible to use the ``nodiscard`` option to force the user to handle the returned ``cxx::expected``.
+It is possible to use the ``nodiscard`` option to force the user to handle the returned ``iox::expected``.
 If the error cannot be handled at a higher level by the caller, the error handler needs to be used.

 Examples include wrapping third party API functions that return error codes or obtaining a value from a container when this can fail for some reason (e.g. container is empty).
-If no additional information about the error is available or required, ``cxx::optional<T>`` can be used instead.
+If no additional information about the error is available or required, ``iox::optional<T>`` can be used instead.

 ### Error handling in posh

 Error logging shall be done by the logger only, no calls to ``std::cerr`` or similar should be performed.

-All the methods presented (``cxx::expected``, ``Expects`` and ``Ensures`` and the error handler) can be used in posh.
+All the methods presented (``iox::expected``, ``Expects`` and ``Ensures`` and the error handler) can be used in posh.
 The appropriate way depends on the type of error scenario (cf. the respective sections for examples).
 The error handler should be considered the last option.

 ### Error handling in hoofs